Have you ever successfully completed a No Buy Challenge?

 4. No Spend Year Challenge

-This challenge is a lifestyle change.
-You’ll have to learn new skills and use creative strategies to get things without spending money on them.
+A “buy nothing year” challenge is a lifestyle change.
+You’ll have to learn new skills and use creative strategies to get things without spending money.

 If traveling is important to you, you might want to focus on economical travel options like camping.